hrldcpr/Bezier.hs/README.md

 This approach is called de Casteljau's algorithm, and takes us from exponential time down to quadratic time, which can be seen if you chart out the recursion in both approaches.
 ![exponential tree versus quadratic overlapping tree / triangle]()

+TODO Note that the quadratic algorithm is equivalent to memoization of the exponential algorithm.

 ```haskell
 bezier :: [Point] -> Parametric Point
 bezier [p] = return p